andrewmoody96/ciyp/README.md

 ## Usage:
 There is no circumstance in which you may distribute or copy this code without my express written consent.
 You may contact me if you can think of a reason you may need it, but I will not make any promises on granting you permission.

-### changes in v2.5:
+### changes in v3:
-- Homepage updates for releases
+- melting. (rewrapped) release is live
+  - Q&A
-- improved button functionality
+  - Lyrics
+  - Photo/Video Gallery
-- smaller video size on desktop
+- improved video playback on EPK page